All Episodes

-Greetings, my friends, and welcome back here tuned to the most listened to Radio Talk Show in America, a program that meets and surpasses all audience expectations every day.
+You're tuned to the most listened-to Radio Talk Show in America, a program that meets and surpasses all audience expectations every day.

-Still awaiting the new opinion audit report from a Sullivan group in Sacramento, still working on the number almost always right, 98.5% of the time documented.
+Still awaiting the new opinion audit report from a Sullivan group in Sacramento, still working on the number almost always right 98.5% of the time documented.

-Phone number if you'd like to join us is 800-282-2882, the email address rush at EIB net.com.
+Phone number, if you'd like to join us, is 800-282-2882, the email address rush at EIBnet.com.

-There are many things, ladies and gentlemen, on which I have been at the forefront, on the cutting edge, ahead of the curve, however you wish to describe it.
+I tell you what, there are many things, ladies and gentlemen, on which I have been at the forefront, on the cutting edge, ahead of the curve, however you wish to describe it.

-I know there's so many, it's hard to remember, but there are a couple of them stand out.
+I know there's so many it's hard to remember, but there are a couple of them stand out.

 Well, I just got this news report.

-This is uh from Canada.com.
+This is from Canada.com.

 New research from the University of Alberta suggests there's a good chance that parents are ugly.

-Andrew Harrell, social scientist who took a fair bit of heat last year when he presented uh evidence suggesting parents pay more attention to attractive children than their ugly kids, said this.
+Andrew Harrell, social scientist who took a fair bit of heat last year when he presented evidence suggesting parents pay more attention to attractive children than their ugly kids, said this.

-He said, Unattractive parents are less likely than attractive parents to supervise their children closely.
+He said, unattractive parents are less likely than attractive parents to supervise their children closely.

 The unattractive parents may be ugly because they have had economic difficulties, health problems, diabetes, poor eyesight, psychological and physical hardships that distract them, or maybe their parents were ugly.